AbhayKarade/Maze-Solver-using-Search-Algorithms/README.md

 python scripts/kata_maze.py --algorithm dfs --maze maze6
 ```

-To run the mazes which has multiple start of exit positions user have to choose the location by typing the chosen option.
+To run the mazes which has multiple start of exit positions, user has to choose the location by typing the chosen option.

 To run `dfs` on `maze5`